 It’s not just the rulers.
-We’re all corrupted by this economic system: Competition kills empathy, producing racism, sexism, nihilism, sociopaths, mass shootings, and acceptance of war.
+We’re all corrupted by this economic system: Competition kills empathy, producing racism, sexism, austerity, imperialism, and random shootings.
 Sharing would help.

-Shortly after the novel 1984 was published, the War Department was renamed the “Defense” Department, but it was never about defense.
-The USA has always been an imperialist plutocracy, founded on genocide and slavery; it starts more wars and imprisons more people than anyone else in history.
-And the mass murder has all been bipartisan.
+In the dystopian novel 1984, the military branch of government is called the “Ministry of Peace.”
+Shortly after that novel was published, the US War Department was renamed the “Defense” Department, but it was never about defense.
+The USA, founded on genocide and slavery, has always been an imperialist plutocracy disguised as a democracy; the USA starts more wars and imprisons more people than anyone else in history.
+And the mass murder is all bipartisan.

 7. Reforms are not enough.
-Reformists say that we have good institutions run badly – that our society is based on sound principles such as freedom and democracy, from which we’ve strayed superficially into corruption.
-But none of that is true.
-Really, we have bad institutions based on bad principles: hierarchy, property, and separateness.
-We must replace those with something better – but not “freedom” and “democracy,” for those ideas can’t work as claimed:
+Reformists say that we have good institutions run badly, that our society is based on freedom and democracy from which we’ve strayed into corruption.
+But really our society is based on bad institutions: hierarchy, property, and separateness.
+We must replace those with something better – but not “freedom” and “democracy,” which actually can’t work as claimed:

 - “Freedom” is independence from others.
 But we are social animals.
 Rather than separateness, what we need is harmony: to get along in comfortable relationships of respect, understanding, caring, sharing, and cooperating.

 - And “democracy” is a misinformed and uncaring 51% overruling the other 49%.
-“Representative” democracy is even worse, as 1% choose the representatives.
-What we need is consensus, but for that we must understand each other and care.
+“Representative” democracy is even worse, as the 1% end up representing themselves.
+What we need is consensus, but for that we must understand each other and care about each other.

-Judgment is at hand: paradise if we find each other, extinction quite soon if we don’t.
+Judgment is at hand: paradise if we find each other, extinction if we don’t.
 The first step is talking about it.